curityio/netid-authenticator/README.md

 ## Migrating from internal plugin

-If you are already running the internal Curity authenticator that was available in versions before 7.0, the configuration will need tbe changed slightly
+If you are already running the internal Curity authenticator that was available in versions before 7.0, the configuration will need to be changed slightly.

 ### Plugin type

 The type of the plugin changed from `netidaccess` to `netidaccess-os`.
 This affects an xml-tag and a namespace.
 Internal plugin config:
 ```